hsaunders1904/pyautoenv/README.md

 Add this to your profile to activate the application permanently.

-Note that this script re-aliases `cd` and only PowerShell running on Windows is supported.
+Note that this application hooks into and re-aliases `cd`.
+Therefore `pyautoenv` does not support the use of `Set-Location`.

 </details>